vladimir-d/BoxView/README.md

+## Let me create autolayout constraints for you!

 # BoxView
-BoxView is a container view which can layout own subviews.
+BoxView is a container view that can layout own subviews.
+It is similar to UIStackView, but works differently
 ## Features
+- Pure swift code
 - Effective autolayout with minimum code
-- Easy layout changes, adding, removing or reordering views.
+- Easy layout changes, adding, removing and reordering views.
-- Not conflicting with view hierarchy managment or any other autolayout code
+- Not conflicting with view hierarchy managment
+- 100% compatibility with any other autolayout code
 - Supports animation

 ## Usage

 ### Basics
+BoxView allows create complex dynamic layout in code with minimum efforts.
+It takes all constraints boilerplate on oneself, so your code became much shorter and readible.
+It doesn't change views or existing constraints, it only creates specified group of constraints

 Let's take typical login view as an example.